 6. ...and to regulate its body temperature...

 Evolution rarely produces an anatomical structure for strictly one function.
-It's very likely that the head crest of Parasaurolophus served double duty as a temperature-regulation device: that is, its large surface area allowed this presumably cold-blooded dinosaur to soak up heat during the day, and dissipate it slowly at night.
+It's very likely that the head crest of Parasaurolophus served double duty as a temperature-regulation device: that is, its large surface area allowed this presumably cold-blooded dinosaur to soak up heat during the day, and dissipate it slowly at night, allowing it to enjoy a "homeothermic" metabolism.

 7. ...and to differentiate itself from other members of the herd...

-The head crest of Parasaurolophus had yet a third function: like the antlers of a modern-day deer, its slightly different shape on different individuals allowed members of a herd to recognize one another.
-It's also likely, but not yet proven, that male Parasaurolophus possessed bigger crests than females, an example of a sexually selected characteristic.
+The head crest of Parasaurolophus probably had yet a third function: like the antlers of a modern-day deer, its slightly different shape on different individuals allowed members of the herd to recognize one another.
+It's also likely, but not yet proven, that male Parasaurolophus possessed bigger crests than females, an example of a sexually selected characteristic that came in handy during mating season.

 8. ...but not as a weapon or as a snorkel!

 When Parasaurolophus was first discovered, in 1920, speculation about its crest ran rampant.
-Some paleontologists thought that this dinosaur spent most of its time underwater, using its crest like a snorkel, while others proposed that the crest served as a weapon in intra-species combat or even had specialized nerve endings that could "sniff out" nearby vegetation!
+Some paleontologists thought this dinosaur spent most of its time underwater, using its crest like a snorkel, while others proposed that the crest functioned as a weapon during intra-species combat or even had specialized nerve endings that could "sniff out" nearby vegetation.
+Short answer: No!

 9. Parasaurolophus could run on two or four legs.

 As a rule, hadrosaurs were the largest land animals capable of running on two legs, albeit only for short stretches of time.
-The five- or six-ton Parasaurolophus probably spent most of its day browsing on four legs, but could break into a reasonable trot when it was pursued by predators (with babies and juveniles being particularly nimble).
+The five- or six-ton Parasaurolophus probably spent most of its day browsing for vegetation on all four legs, but could break into a reasonable trot when it was being pursued by predators (babies and juveniles, at most risk of being eaten, were particularly nimble).

-10. The teeth of Parasaurolophus were constantly growing.
+10. The teeth of Parasaurolophus grew throughout its lifetime.